Sant Isher Singh: Religious Career

 At a young age, Sant Isher Singh came into the spiritual company of Sant Attar Singh of Reru Sahib, a renowned Sikh Saint of the early 1900s, and became his devoted student.
 Inspired by the saint’s spiritual wisdom and devotion, Gulab Singh embraced Amrit and was given the name 'Isher'.
 Under Sant Attar Singh’s guidance, he dedicated himself to Seva (selfless service) and Bhagati (spiritual devotion).
 Sant Kishen Singh, the lifelong companion of Sant Isher Singh, was also a devoted student of Sant Attar Singh.
-Like Sant Isher Singh, he is revered as one of the greatest Brahmgiani saints in Sikh history.
+Like Sant Isher Singh, he is revered by as a great Brahmgiani saint in Sikh history.

 Rara Sahib

 After the passing of Sant Attar Singh, both Sant Isher Singh and Sant Kishan Singh departed from Gurdwara Reru Sahib and eventually settled in the forests of Rara Sahib, a sacred place once visited by the sixth Sikh Guru, Guru Hargobind Sahib Ji.
 Immersing themselves in Simran and Samadhi (deep meditation) for a long time, they transformed the once-remote forest into what is now known as Gurdwara Karamsar, a revered spiritual center where Sikhs gather to learn, meditate, worship, and engage in Seva (selfless service).

+Gian Singh Rarewala, former chief minister of PEPSU, was a classmate and close friend of Sant Isher Singh Ji Rarewale.
+On his request, Sant Isher Singh Ji and his companion Sant Kishan Singh Ji settled in village Rara Sahib and made this desolate place into a spiritual haven.

 Preaching Sikhi

 Sant Isher Singh was widely revered among Sikhs not only for his immense Seva (selfless service) and Simran (meditative remembrance of God) but also for his dedication to preaching Sikhi, delivering Kirtan, and his literature.
 He gained further recognition for leading mass Amrit Sanchar ceremonies, initiating countless individuals into the Khalsa through Amrit Sanchar.
 Between the 1950s and 1970s, he frequently traveled to Kenya, Tanzania, Uganda, and the United Kingdom as part of his religious services, spreading the teachings of Sikhi and strengthening Sikh communities abroad.

 The recordings of Sant Isher Singh’s Katha (spiritual discourses) and Kirtan (devotional hymns) continue to be widely listened to on Youtube and other platforms—not only by everyday Sikhs but also by scholars seeking to deepen their understanding of Sikhi through his teachings and writings.
-According to Sant Kulwant Singh, the Jathedar of Hazur Sahib, his life remains a guiding example for Sikhs, and even 50 years after his passing, his spiritual wisdom continues to inspire many to walk the path of Gurmat and embrace Gursikhi.
+According to prominent Sikh personalities and Jathedaars,his life remains a guiding example for Sikhs, and even after 50+ years his passing, his spiritual wisdom continues to inspire many to walk the path of Gurmat and embrace Gursikhi.